imjoseangel/microservice-arquitecture/README.md

 It will destroy `my-gke-cluster` and create 3 new clusters with the given name.

-This scenario is perfect for inmmutable infrastructure and is something not inherent in the Ansible phylosophy.
+This scenario is perfect for inmmutable infrastructure and is something not inherent in the Ansible philosophy.
 That is the flaw point for Ansible, you need to create bunch of code for a simple operation like this.

 In the other hand, the flaw point of Terraform is knowing what is already in place.
 And even removing what was created manually or even in previous processes.
 Here is where Ansible can help if needed.